7aii/6S898/_posts/2023-11-08-grokking-proposal.md

 ## Introduction

-In the study of neural networks, “grokking” is a phenomenon first observed by (Power et. al. 2022) in which a model trained on algorithmic tasks suddenly generalize long after fitting the training data.
+In the study of neural networks, “grokking” is a phenomenon first observed by <d-cite key="power2022grokking"></d-cite> in which a model trained on algorithmic tasks suddenly generalize long after fitting the training data.
 The project aims to understand grokking and the conditions that prompt it by (i) experimenting with various data sets and model architectures; (ii) surveying plausible explanations that have been proposed; and (iii) performing further experiments to assess the plausibility of those explanations.

 ## Related Works